 You can take a public bus from Chania Airport to Paleochora.
 The last bus departs at 4 pm.
 Duration of the trip is 1.5 hours.

-In case you arrive at Heraklion airport you can catch a bus from the city bus station to Chania and than take another bus to Paleochora.
-Total duration of trip is 4.5 hours.
+In case you arrive at Heraklion airport you can catch a bus from the city bus station to Chania and then take another bus to Paleochora.
+The total duration of the trip is 4.5 hours.
 In case of arrival after 12 noon, an extra night in Heraklion or Chania might be necessary.

 You also may travel via Athens Airport and take the night ferry from Piraeus to Chania, leaving daily around 9 pm and arriving in Chania at 6 am the next morning.

 From Loutro you travel take a ferry to Chora Sfakion for 20 mins and continue by public bus to Chania or Heraklion.
 In case your flight departs in the morning you have to either book an extra night in Chania or Heraklion or book a private taxi transfer from Chora Sfakion to the airport as to be on time.

 Baggage transfers during all walks are included and your bags will be transferred by your current hotel (or by private transfer) to your next hotel.